Dolaxom/CPP_Reflect/README.md

-# CPP_Reflect
+# Reflection Study API for C++

-C++ simple reflection struct generations.
-Study project.
+Minimal and simple reflection implementation by code generation.